vishvAsa/notes/sapiens/branches/Aryan/kentum/germanic/english/USA/articles/MT_lekhAH/2024-president-race.md

 ### Preferential hiring
 While the bitching members of the shvetatvak identity group claim that the H are engaging in preferential hiring of co-ethnics, they would not ask the question of what they would do.
 Who would they offer to work for given the choice between a H and shvetatvak supervisor?
 There is no point acting as though they are ethnicity blind.
 Whom are they more comfortable with given their own attitudes...
 So, essentially, this is just a simple case of allomisia: nothing surprising in that -- anyone who has been observant will know it exists at some level.

-> Everyone prefers American bosses and Hindu subordinates.
+> Everyone prefers American bosses and Hindu subordinates...
+This preference is only in the entry level.
+Higher level clustering tends to be more visible.

-Everyone prefers American bosses and Hindu subordinates.

-> That's Hindu owned businesses which generally hire other Indians